ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Related Work

 \subsection{Deep Learning-based Stereo Depth Recovery}

 Deep learning-based stereo matching methods have recently outperformed traditional approaches, with 2D convolutional models~\cite{mayer2016large,xu2020aanet} offering simplicity and efficiency.
 These models achieve high accuracy even on limited computational resources, making them suitable for engineering applications, though they still require improvements in accuracy and robustness due to 3D cost space constraints.
 3D convolutional networks~\cite{cao2019gcnet,chang2018pyramid} provide better interpretability and higher disparity map accuracy but require optimization due to their computational demands.
-RAFT-Stereo~\cite{lipson2021raft}, an extension of RAFT~\cite{teed2020raft}, applies optical flow techniques to stereo matching, improving generalization and robustness with its lightweight GRU module, but struggles with global context extraction due to its CNN architecture.
 STTR~\cite{li2021revisiting}, inspired by SuperGlue~\cite{sarlin2020superglue}, uses transformers with positional embedding and attention mechanisms for binocular dense matching, producing disparity and depth maps.
 However, these methods are computationally intensive and slow in inference, limiting their suitability for high-resolution images and downstream robotic tasks.